Age of Discovery: Portuguese exploration

 For celestial navigation the Portuguese used the ephemerides, which experienced a remarkable diffusion in the 15th century.
-These were astronomical charts plotting the location of the stars over a distinct period of time.
-Published in 1496 by the Jewish astronomer, astrologer, and mathematician Abraham Zacuto, the Almanach Perpetuum included some of these tables for the movements of stars.
-These tables revolutionized navigation, allowing the calculation of latitude.
-Exact longitude, however, remained elusive, and mariners struggled to determine it for centuries.
-Using the caravel, systematic exploration continued ever more southerly, advancing on average one degree a year.
+These were astronomical charts plotting the location of the stars.
+Published in 1496 by Jewish astronomer and mathematician Abraham Zacuto, the Almanac Perpetuum included some of these tables for the movements of stars.
+These revolutionized navigation, allowing the calculation of latitude.
+Exact longitude remained elusive from mariners for centuries.
+Using the caravel, systematic exploration continued southerly, advancing one degree a year.
 Senegal and Cape Verde Peninsula were reached in 1445 and in 1446, Álvaro Fernandes pushed on almost as far as present-day Sierra Leone.

-In 1453, the Fall of Constantinople to the hands of the Ottomans was a blow to Christendom and the established business relations linking with the east.
-In 1455, Pope Nicholas V issued the bull Romanus Pontifex reinforcing the previous Dum Diversas (1452), granting all lands and seas discovered beyond Cape Bojador to King Afonso V of Portugal and his successors, as well as trade and conquest against Muslims and pagans, initiating a mare clausum policy in the Atlantic.
+In 1453, the Fall of Constantinople to the Ottomans was a perceived blow to Christendom and established business links with the East.
+In 1455, Pope Nicholas V issued the bull Romanus Pontifex reinforcing the Dum Diversas (1452), granting all lands and seas discovered beyond Cape Bojador to King Afonso V of Portugal and successors, as well as cutting off trade to and permitting increased war against Muslims and pagans, initiating a mare clausum policy in the Atlantic, declaring it close to other states.
 The king, who had been inquiring of Genoese experts about a seaway to India, commissioned the Fra Mauro world map, which arrived in Lisbon in 1459.
 In 1456, Diogo Gomes reached the Cape Verde archipelago.
-In the next decade several captains at the service of Prince Henry—including the Genoese Antonio da Noli and Venetian Alvise Cadamosto—discovered the remaining islands which were occupied during the 15th century.
-The Gulf of Guinea would be reached in the 1460s.
+In the next decade captains at the service of Prince Henry, discovered the remaining islands which were occupied during the 15th century.
+The Gulf of Guinea was reached in the 1460s.